srvaroa/repocket/README.md

 * This workflow is not meant to be particularly user friendly, it just fits me well.
 I use the "favourite" state to mark articles that I want to keep a copy for.
-* It works in Linux, might work in OSX (untested) and will very likely not in Windows (although it should be trivial to fix.)
+* It works in Linux and OSX, and will very likely not in Windows (although it should be trivial to fix.)

 Building
 --------